On the Sensitivity of the Lasso to the Number of Predictor Variables: Empirical Study

 The results presented thus far suggest that the performance of the Lasso deteriorates for fixed $n$ as $p$ varies.
 In order to investigate its behavior when $n$ varies, we compare $p_1 = 2\log(n)$ against $p_2 = n$ and define the optimal loss ratio to be

 Under this set-up, $p$ increases as $n$ increases, which is consistent with the standard settings in high-dimensional data analysis.
-Figure~\ref{f:ratios_nvaries} compares the mean optimal loss ratios over 1000 realizations to the optimal loss ratio predicted by the bounds.
+Figure~\ref{f:ratios_nvaries} compares the percentiles of the optimal loss ratios over 1000 realizations to the optimal loss ratio suggested by the bounds.
 These plots suggest that the deterioration persists as $n$ increases, and that the bounds under-predict the observed deterioration.
 Since the slopes with respect to $n$ are higher than the bounds imply, this further suggests that the deterioration gets worse for larger samples.